 Fasting is unquestioningly good for our health and longevity.
 Not malnutrition.
 Not starvation.
 But living in a state of want, especially in an age of aplenty.
 Caloric restriction increases longevity in most forms of life, including even yeast.
 The key to engaging the longevity genes is to keep things on a razor’s edge — just enough food to function in healthy ways and no more.

-This engages the survival circuit, telling longevity genes to boost cellular defences, ward off disease and deterioration, and slow down ageing.
+This engages the survival circuit, telling longevity genes to boost cellular defenses, ward off disease and deterioration, and slow down ageing.
 It doesn’t take any money to eat this way.
 In fact, it saves money.
 Fasting can be hard to do, but it doesn’t have to be for die-hards only.
 Deliberately miss a meal every now and then; feel hungry sometimes.
 It’s good for you.

 Can Cold Therapy to Reverse Aging